TidyUtilities

 How to use it

-1. Paste text that contains email addresses.
+1. Paste permitted text that contains email addresses.

 2. Choose lowercase and duplicate-removal options.

-4. Copy or download the extracted list.
+4. Review unusual addresses and consent context, then copy or download the extracted list.

 Privacy, review, and limitations